micahvandegrift/micahvandegrift.github.io/impact.md

   * 6 citations on [Google Scholar](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=biw5nLcAAAAJ&authuser=1&citation_for_view=biw5nLcAAAAJ:qjMakFHDy7sC)
   * included on the Association for College and Research Libraries, Digital Humanities Interest Group [recommended reading list](http://acrl.ala.org/dh/dh101/readings/)
+  * Referenced in *Supporting Digital Humanities for Knowledge Acquisition in Modern Libraries*.
+Sacco, K., Richmond, S., Parme, S., & Fergen Wilkes, K. (2015).
+Hershey, PA: IGI Global.
+  * [Required reading at a session of Art Libraries of North America](http://digitalhumanitiesnow.org/2015/07/editors-choice-the-art-of-dh/) conference 2015 in Fort Worth, TX, themed "New Frontiers" of librarianship and the arts
+  * Cited in a special issue of the Journal of Digital Humanities, in its inaugeral volume, on evaluating digital scholarship.
+Coble, Z. (2012).
+[Evaluating Digital Humanities Work: Guidelines for Librarians](http://journalofdigitalhumanities.org/1-4/evaluating-digital-humanities-work-guidelines-for-librarians-by-zach-coble/).
+Journal of Digital Humanities, 1(4).
+  * Included as a core text in a [library reading group](http://readinggroup.lib.vt.edu/tag/digital-humanities/) at Virgina Tech University Libraries
+  * Included in syllabi for [digital humanities courses in iSchools](http://scalar.usc.edu/works/indiana-university-ils-digital-humanities-course-book/index), or library science programs.
+  * Cited as essential resource on digital humanities in the [University of Wisconsin-Milwaukee Libraries Strategic Plan 2012-2017](http://guides.library.uwm.edu/c.php?g=56569&p=363701)

 alt-LIS OR The Question of the Hybrarian OR What is Digital Humanities and What's It Doing in the Library?
 Facilitated discussion at *THATCamp